Police Officer - Inner London

 If you currently have an application with another Police Force then we will still accept a new application to this vacancy however you cannot transfer your existing SEARCH assessment score.

-Applications will not be accepted after this time for any reason.
+Applications will not be accepted after this time for any reason including technical errors.
+You are strongly encouraged to submit your application prior to this deadline.
 You will be informed if you have passed or failed the application form stage of the process.